zhaoren91/zhaoren.github.io/_pages/activities.md

 # Chairs
-* Session chair: AI security and privacy in Speech and audio processing, ICASSP, Rhodes, Greece, 2023.
+* Session chair: AI security and privacy in speech and audio processing, ICASSP, Rhodes, Greece, 2023.

 # Organisation
 * Co-organisation of Summer School: AI for Bio-Medicine in Leibniz AI Lab, 2022.